David Burns (actor): Stage honors

 Burns introduced the hit song "It Takes a Woman" from Hello, Dolly (1964) as the original "Horace Vandergelder".

+In 1969 David Burns was featured in "Happiness Is a Rich Uncle," a musical-comedy episode of The Honeymooners on The Jackie Gleason Show.
+Burns's energetic comic turn as an 83-year-old millionaire, complete with facial mugging and wild movements, caused Gleason to break up during the live performance, and the script even gave Burns the final punchline.
+During the curtain call, Gleason complimented his pal "Davey Burns" for making him laugh so much.
+The show was broadcast on November 8, 1969.

 Burns won a Primetime Emmy Award for Outstanding Performance by an Actor in a Supporting Role in a Drama for his role of Mr. Solomon in the 1971 TV special (Hallmark Hall of Fame) of The Price by Arthur Miller.

 Death

 Burns died on stage on March 12, 1971, of a heart attack in Philadelphia during the out-of-town tryout of Kander and Ebb's musical 70, Girls, 70.
 He had just finished what the Philadelphia Inquirer described as a "rather strenuous dance step" during the musical number "Go Visit Your Grandmother," at the end of Act Two, when he collapsed during the audience applause.
 He was carried offstage.
 His lines were read by actress Lillian Roth for the remainder of the performance.

 He was survived by his widow, Mildred.